DeruL0/Porous-CT-Processor/README.md

 3.  **Segment**: Click "🔬 Extract Void Space" to isolate pores.

-4.  **Model**: Click "⚪ Pore Network Model" to generate the Ball-and-Stick network.
+4.  **Visualize Pores**: Switch to "🏔️ Isosurface".
+Change "Coloring Mode" to "Radial" to see the depth of the pore structure from the center outwards.
+Adjust the "Light Angle" to catch shadows in the crevices.

-5.  **Visualize**: Use "🏔️ Isosurface" to see the extracted network structure clearly (Nodes and Throats).
+5.  **Model**: Click "⚪ Pore Network Model" to generate the Ball-and-Stick network.

 ## Algorithm Details